urcs-sync/ralloc/README.md

 # Ralloc - Recoverable Lock-free Allocator

-Ralloc is an allocator introduced in *Understanding and Optimizing Persistent Memory Allocation* by Wentao Cai, Haosen Wen, H. Alan Beadle, Mohammad Hedayati and Michael L. Scott.
-The brief announcement version of the paper is to appear in PPoPP'2020.
+Ralloc is an allocator introduced in *Understanding and Optimizing Persistent Memory Allocation* by Wentao Cai, Haosen Wen, H. Alan Beadle, Chris Kjellqvist, Mohammad Hedayati, and Michael L. Scott.
+The full paper is to appear in ISMM' 20.
+You can also find the brief announcement version of the paper is in PPoPP' 20.

 ## Warning